pragyanmehrotra/0x414141_2021/Delegate Wallet/writeup.md

 ## Approach

 From the above observations, our task boils down to simply finding m and c.
-Since if we know m and c then we can generate a seed $s$ and we would know that the next seed is given by the equation s_new = ms + c %n
+Since if we know m and c then we can generate a seed $s$ and we would know that the next seed is given by the equation s<sub>new</sub> = m\*s + c %n

 Now, we are given the liberty to generate as many seeds as we want.
 Which creates the vulnerability with reused parameters in [LCG (Linear Congruential Generator)](https://en.wikipedia.org/wiki/Linear_congruential_generator).